metaory/github-repo-cards/README.md

 **Key Parameters:**
 - `style`: Avatar style (mandatory)
-- `seed`: Determines the avatar pattern (repository name is used when not specified)
 - `radius`: Corner roundness (0-50)
 - `backgroundColor`: Custom background color in hex
 - `backgroundType`: Background type (solid or gradientLinear)